 It is important for Australians moving to the USA for work-related purposes to understand their tax obligations to avoid stressful encounters with tax authorities in the future.
-In this post, we shed light on the tax obligations of Australian expats working in the USA.
+In this USA tax brief for Australian expats, we shed light on the tax obligations of Australians working in the USA.

 Firstly, if you are an Australian expat, it is essential to find out which country you are a tax resident of.

 A tax resident of Australia is an Australian resident who is eligible to pay taxes on all their global income (income from all sources).
 Moving abroad, say to the USA, does not mean that you are no longer a tax resident of Australia.